momen567/shinner/README.md

 # 📝 Installation
+First, you need to download chromedriver.exe and put it in the same folder as the tool.
+You can find it [here.](https://chromedriver.chromium.org/downloads)
 Before using the tool, run `pip3 install -r requirements.txt` to install the required dependencies.
 After that, simply run the tool using `python3 shinner.py`